kgraney/sig_groups/README.md

 ### Finalizing rosters
 To finalize rosters run the following command.
 Be sure `finalize.py` is loading the correct config and that the correct ride is being finalized.
-_Setting the ride to finalize requires a change to the code._
+The ride being finalized is passed on the command line.
+To update Slack add the `--publish` flag.
+Ride numbers start at zero.

 The finalization script loads rosters from Airtable and posts them to Slack.
 This "feature" can be used to override the Algorithm™ output without a rerun.

 ```
+# Finalizes Ride 1
-python3 finalize.py
+python3 finalize.py 0 --publish
 ```